The disappearance of Amy Wroe Bechtel

 “The pavement ends and we hit a mixture of frozen mud and snow.
 We soon come to a branch in the road.
 “Right here,” he says.
 “Her car was parked right in there.”
 Steve narrates the night she disappeared.

 “It’s one or so in the morning, (-)find the car,(-)get here.
 I brought sleeping bags and a cook stove and food—first-aid kit—we gotta find her.
 Todd and Amy had been driving and found the car.
 They called.
 We raced up here.
-You get here—this was a big error—were looking for a missing runner.
+You get here—this was a big error—we’re looking for a missing runner.
 Everybody was crawling through that car.
 Knowing what we know now we should have cordoned the thing off—fingerprints.
 It’s like the classic cluster of stupid crap.”

 “It’s one or so in the morning, (-)find the car,(-)get here